-Environment Planet Earth River Birch Are a Favored Yard Tree in the Southern U.S. Dura-Heat and Heritage Varieties Are the Most Popular By Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama. our editorial process Steve Nix Updated May 08, 2021 Lotus Johnson / Flickr / CC BY-NC 2.0 Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation River birch has been called "the most beautiful of American trees" by Prince Maximilian, the emperor of Mexico when he toured North America shortly before his short-lived reign.
+Environment Planet Earth River Birch Are a Favored Yard Tree in the Southern U.S. Dura-Heat and Heritage Varieties Are the Most Popular By Steve Nix Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama.
+Learn about our editorial process Updated May 7, 2021 Lotus Johnson / Flickr / CC BY-NC 2.0 Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation River birch has been called "the most beautiful of American trees" by Prince Maximilian, the emperor of Mexico when he toured North America shortly before his short-lived reign.
 It is a favorite yard tree in the southern United States and is sometimes messy to maintain if you are not hands-on when dealing with your yard.
 Betula nigra, also known as red birch, water birch, or black birch, is the only birch with a range that includes the southeastern coastal plain.
 It is uniquely the only spring-fruiting birch in North America.
 Although the wood has limited usefulness, the tree's beauty makes it an ornamental highlight, especially at the northern and western extremes of its natural range.
 Most river birch bark peels in colorful flakes of brown, salmon, peach, orange, and lavender and is a bonus for regions deprived of paper and white birches.
 In his book, "The Urban Tree Book," journalist, novelist, and publisher Arthur Plotnik entices amateur arborists to go tree peeping in U.S. cities.
 He gives vivid descriptions of trees he spots along his trek: Only the shaggy brown river birch seems truly adapted to cities, holding its own with urban heat blasts and the deadly borer.
 River Birch Habit and Range F. D. Richards / Flickr / CC BY-SA 2.0 River birch grows naturally from southern New Hampshire south and west to the Texas Gulf Coast.
 River birch is well named as it loves riparian (wet) zones, adapts well to wet sites, and reaches its maximum size in rich alluvial soils of the lower Mississippi Valley.
 Even though it loves wet ecosystems, the tree is heat-tolerant.
 River birch can survive modest droughts and does not compete with your lawn for water.
 River birch transplants easily at any age and grows into a medium tree of about 40 feet and rarely to 70 feet.
 River birch occupies large eastern north-south ranges in North America from Minnesota to Florida.
 The tree needs direct sunlight and is intolerant to shade.
 River Birch Varieties Katja Schulz / Flickr / CC BY 2.0 The best river birch cultivars are the Heritage and Dura-Heat varieties.
 The Heritage or "Cully" cultivar was selected in 2002 as the tree of the year by the Society of Municipal Arborists.
 The tree's wood has very little commercial value but is extremely popular as an ornamental tree that features salmon-cream to brownish bark that peels to reveal a creamy white inner bark that can be nearly as white as the white-barked birches.
 It is hardy in all U.S. climate zones, it is fast-growing, nicely forked, wind and ice resistant.
 According to Michael Dirr, horticulturist and a professor of horticulture at the University of Georgia, who praise the varietal in his book, "Trees:" Heritage river birch is an excellent selection with superior vigor, larger leaves, and greater resistance to leaf spot.
 Dura-Heat is a somewhat smaller cultivar that features creamy white bark color, better tolerance to summer heat, better insect and disease resistance, and superior foliage to the species.
 It typically grows 30 to 40 feet tall as a single trunk or multi-trunked tree.
 Leaves, Flowers, and Fruit of a River Birch Katja Schulz / Flickr / CC BY 2.0 The tree has male and female catkins, which are slim, cylindrical flower clusters that are grouped in 3s.
 The small cone-like fruit opens and sheds small nutlet seeds in spring.
 What makes yard work a chore with the river birch are the falling catkins, fruit, and flaking bark that constantly litter the yard.
 The summer leaves have a leathery texture with a dark green upper side and light green on its underside.
 The leaf edges are teethlike, with a double serrated appearance.
 The leaves are in the shape of ovals.
 In the autumn, the leaf color is golden-yellow to yellow-brown, and leaves have a tendency to drop quickly.
 River Birch Hardiness Zone F. D. Richards / Flickr / CC BY-SA 2.0 River birch is hardy through zone 4 on the U.S. Department of Agriculture zone map.
 The USDA Hardiness Zone Map identifies how well plants will withstand the cold winter temperatures.
 The map divides North America into 13 zones, of 10 degrees each, ranging from -60 F to 70 F. So, for zone 4, the minimum average temperatures are between -30 F and -20 F, which includes the entire U.S. with the exception of Alaska.